-- Stock market sectors have performed differently from one another during the COVID-19 crisis. - Technology-driven sectors have led the pack while energy and financials have trailed. - Most investors should continue to benefit from broad diversification across sectors and industries.
+- Stock market sectors have performed differently from one another during the pandemic. - Technology-driven sectors have led the pack while energy and financials have trailed. - Most investors should continue to benefit from broad diversification across sectors and industries.

 Stock Market Cycles